Crittall Windows: Early history

 During the First World War, Crittall's factories were used in munitions production, but postwar the company returned to steel window manufacture.
 It formed a manufacturing agreement with Belgian firm Braat in 1918 and opened a works in Witham, Essex in 1919, partly to supply standard metal windows for the UK government's housing scheme.

 The 1920s saw operations established in South Africa, India, Australia, New Zealand, Germany and in Washington, DC, in the US, followed by a company in Shanghai, China in 1931.
 The company also had a factory at Foots Cray, Kent, on a junction still known as "Crittall's Corner".

 Amid this corporate expansion, the company started a model village at Silver End in Essex in 1926.
 The name most associated with the company at this time is that of W. F. Crittall, known as Mr Pink, who as both director and designer was responsible for the development of the steel windows and who was closely associated with the modern architectural movement that such windows are associated with.

 In 1939, Crittall built its first galvanising plant at Witham, shortly before it once again became engaged in munitions production during the Second World War.

 Post-war history

-During the 1950s, Crittall began to manufacture aluminium windows and curtain walling, and in the 1960s was instrumental in the development of pressure chamber weather performance testing standards that are still used in the UK today.
+During the 1940s and 1950s, Crittall began to manufacture aluminium windows and curtain walling, and in the 1960s was instrumental in the development of pressure chamber weather performance testing standards that are still used in the UK today.
+Its foray into aluminium windows began in 1947 when Crittall-Luxfer Aluminium Windows Ltd was formed after acquisition of Luxfer Ltd, based at Colwick, Nottinghamshire; it disposed of the business in 1962.

 The post-war period saw Crittall undergo several major corporate changes.
 In 1965, it merged with Henry Hope & Sons Ltd to form Crittall Hope – a firm that was then taken over in 1968 by Slater Walker Securities.
 Six years later, in 1974, Crittall-Hope was acquired by Norcros Ltd, and Crittall Windows Limited Braintree and Witham was formed.

 In 1990, Crittall moved to new premises in Braintree.
 Five years later, it was acquired by Apax Venture Capital, and then sold two years later (1997) to Marmon Corporation of Chicago.
 In 2002, the company was acquired by Laurel Holdings, and was then the subject of a management buy-out in 2004.
 In 2007, the company opened a new factory and head office in Witham.
+In April 2017, Crittall acquired Fendor, a manufacturer of blast-resistant and high-security glazing based in Washington, Tyne and Wear, forming Crittall Fendor.